The Factors of Unhappiness (And a Possible Solution)

 There may be those who claim that we are unable to find happiness from within.
-Who said we cannot find happiness within ourselves?
 This statement is illogical, because we indeed have the potential to find happiness inside of us.
-I think a more reasonable phrase would be: “Why can’t we usually find happiness within ourselves”, because the assumption we find happiness not so frequently inside ourselves is more reasonable than implying it’s not possible at all.
+I think a more reasonable question would be: “Why can’t we usually find happiness within ourselves”, because the assumption we find happiness not so frequently inside ourselves is more reasonable than implying it’s not possible at all.

 Now, it is indeed reasonable that there are “special little moments” which carry the potential to make us feel happy.
 It is indeed reasonable to claim that special but few situations can make us truly happy.
 This is an issue I believe I am capable of solving, after the fallacy I mentioned.

 Well, why can’t we really feel happiness all the time, or at least on a frequent basis, aside from excluded events?
 I can come up with a few assumptions.

 * We take things for granted: Imagine how fortunate the average person is!
 They may have a house or apartment of their own, money for food, water, electricity and so forth, and perhaps also a loving partner.
 Many of us possess so much things other people, whether today or in the past, would suffer much in order to achieve them, if at all.

 We are filled with fortune and benefits all the time, that we eventually start to get them taken for granted.
 Then, we ignore their important meanings and their positive affect on us, to the point we barely think about them.
 Whether we own a house, a car, have a partner or whatever else, we just don’t bother to consider anymore their importance, once we grow accustomed and acknowledge their eixstance.
 Thus, our daily lives, with all the good in it, becomes grey in the eyes of our perception, to the point only extreme changes can alter our constant feeling of an inner void.

 Do not let familirarity breed contempt, or you will under-appreicate what you have in life.
 That includes your achievements.